InfusionBot/docs/create-command.md

 Minimum time required to execute the same command again (default: 3)

-- Type: int
+- Type: Number
 - Required: false

-## ownerOnly

-Can only the owner(s) of this bot execute this command

-- Type: boolen
-- Required: false

 ## category

 The category of that command

-- Type: string
+- Type: String
 - Required: true

 ## execute(message, args)

 The function to execute the command, there are 2 args passed to this command when executing this command

-- Type: function
+- Type: Function
 - Required: true